 Jason Derik Isringhausen

 - High School Southwestern High School (Piasa)

 - Debut July 17, 1995

 - Born September 7, 1972 in Brighton, IL USA

 Biographical Information

-Jason Isringhausen was drafted in the 44th round of the 1991 draft.
-Though not typically associated with great major league prospects, the 44th round of the 1991 draft was the birthplace of three very steady playing major leaguers in Jason Isringhausen, Damian Jackson and Bobby Jones.
+Jason Isringhausen was drafted in the 44th round of the 1991 amateur draft.
+Though not typically associated with great major league prospects, the 44th round of that draft was the birthplace of three very steady playing major leaguers in Jason Isringhausen, Damian Jackson and Bobby Jones.

 After struggling in 2008 Isringhausen went on to pitch for the Tampa Bay Rays in 2009.
 Injuries limited him to only 19 games, with only 9 of those coming at the big league level.
 After pitching for the Cincinnati Reds AAA team, the Louisville Riverbats, in 2010 Isringhausen returned to the Mets for the 2011 season.
 Working out of the bullpen he put up a 4.05 ERA in 53 games while picking up 7 saves.
 In 2012, Isringhausen ended his career pitching for the Los Angeles Angels of Anaheim, putting up a similar mark of 4.14 ERA in 50 games.
 After the season he retired and joined the coaching staff of Southern Illinois University Edwardsville.

 He had his career stalled early with a case of tuberculosis.